Mermayde

 Examples

-Based on true measurements, you find below the example of the monitoring of a drinking water influent.
+Based on true measurements, you find below an example of the monitoring of a drinking water inlet.
 The opening of all 8 mussels is measured every 1 min.
-The absolute values (mV) are converted into a percentage open, based on all-time minimum and maximum readings
+The absolute values (mV) are converted into a percentage open, based on all-time minimum and maximum readings (0% = closed, 100% = open).

-In figure above the response of 7 mussels (one sensor suffered from a technical problem) is presented as function of time (1.5 days).
-One can clearly see that they are about 70-80% open most of the time, a normal feature.
+In figure above the response of 7 mussels (one sensor suffered from a technical problem) is presented as function of time (1.5 days period).
+One can clearly see that all are about 70-80% open most of the time, a normal feature.
 Sometimes, a mussel will close for a short period.
 Experience learns that a situation where more than a few mussels close for several minutes at the same time is highly improbable.
 So when 4 or 5 mussels close at the same time for some minutes (criteria can be set by the user) this is a clear indication of an alarming condition (which may result in the closure of an alarm switch).

 Such an alarming condition can be seen in the figure around 06:30 h.
 Several mussels close fully, others have at least a decreased valve opening (as we measure individual mussels, differences in individual behaviour can be expected).